It’s no secret that status pages are an effective way to keep your customers informed.

 Updates are organized clearly and have time marks next to them.
 Users can easily view an incident and see its timeline, as shown below.

 Immediately, we can see their status page matches their University colors and identity.
-Buttons at the top of the page, which include ‘subscribe for updates’ and ‘request ticket’ buttons, are dark red like the rest of their site.
 There is also a banner at the top of the page showing the Harvard campus.

 They have green colors for operational status and blue for maintenance.

-Despite blue for “maintenance” and green for “operational”, Harvard doesn’t have a clear color scheme for incidents.
+They also have blue for “maintenance” and green for “operational”.
+However, Harvard doesn’t have a clear color scheme for incidents.
 In incident histories, there are some orange events, but it is not clarified if these are incidents or outages.
 Further clarification here would benefit Harvard’s transparency.
+Overall, their status page is eye-catching but also informative.
+However, a clear color scheme to categorize incidents would be beneficial.
+Bonus points are given for the page to be fully accessible for people with disabilities.

 4. Massachusetts Institute of Technology (MIT)